jwbuurlage/TPT/README.md

 # Tools

-## Partitioning

-Tomos comes with `tomos_partition` a partitioning tool based on the _geometric recursive coordinate bisectioning_ algorithm.
+- `tomos_partition` a partitioning tool based on the _geometric recursive coordinate bisectioning_ algorithm.

+   It is also possible to perform partitioning on geometries from the ASTRA toolbox.
+   This can be done using the Python bindings, see `python/examples/astra_partition.py`.

 # Library